warwickallen/algorithmic-pattern-generator/CODE_REUSE_REPORT.md

 ## Potential Visual/Functional Changes

-### 1. **Unified Control Panel Design**
+### 1. **Unified Control Panel Design** ✅ **IMPLEMENTED**

 **Current State**: Controls are positioned dynamically but have different visual styles.

-**Proposed Change**: Standardise all control panels to use a consistent design system with:
+**Change Implemented**: Standardised all control panels using a shared `control-panel` class applied to each `control-group` container.
+Introduced a small set of CSS rules to unify spacing and internal layout, and updated defaults in the UI component library so newly created control groups automatically include the unified class.

-- Uniform spacing and sizing
+- **Uniform spacing and sizing** via panel padding and gaps
-- Consistent visual hierarchy
+- **Consistent visual hierarchy** with shared glass-light treatment and border radii
-- Standardised interaction patterns
+- **Standardised interaction patterns** through common class usage

-**Impact**: Slight visual change but significant code reduction and improved UX consistency.
+**Impact**: Slight visual change with improved consistency.
+Simplifies future panel creation and reduces bespoke CSS.

-**Code Reduction**: 100-150 lines
+**Code Reduction**: ~30-50 lines (via consolidation and removal of ad-hoc panel overrides)

+**Implementation Notes**:

+- HTML: Added `control-panel` to `simulation-container`, `playback-container`, `action-container`, `termites-container`, `display-container`, `stats-container`, and `fps-container`
+- CSS: Added `.control-group.control-panel` rules for unified padding and gaps
+- JS: `UIComponentLibrary` now defaults `controlGroup` className to `control-group control-panel`
+- Tests: Updated visibility test to assert class-based visibility, added a new test verifying unified `control-panel` class presence on all containers

 ### 2. **Modal System Redesign**